Republic of China (1912–1949): 1945–1949: Defeat in the Chinese Civil War

 Belatedly, the Republic of China government sought to enlist popular support through internal reforms.
 However, the effort was in vain, because of rampant government corruption and the accompanying political and economic chaos.
 By late 1948 the Kuomintang position was bleak.
 The demoralized and undisciplined National Revolutionary Army proved to be no match for the Communists' motivated and disciplined People's Liberation Army.
 The Communists were well established in the north and northeast.
 Although the Kuomintang had an advantage in numbers of men and weapons, controlled a much larger territory and population than their adversaries, and enjoyed considerable international support, they were exhausted by the long war with Japan and in-fighting among various generals.
 They were also losing the propaganda war to the Communists, with a population weary of Kuomintang corruption and yearning for peace.

 In January 1949, Beiping was taken by the Communists without a fight, and its name changed back to Beijing.
 Following the capture of Nanjing on 23 April, major cities passed from Kuomintang to Communist control with minimal resistance, through November.
 In most cases the surrounding countryside and small towns had come under Communist influence long before the cities.
 Finally, on 1 October 1949, Communists led by Mao Zedong founded the People's Republic of China.
 Chiang Kai-shek declared martial law in May 1949, whilst a few hundred thousand Nationalist troops and two million refugees, predominantly from the government and business community, fled from mainland China to Taiwan.
 There remained in China itself only isolated pockets of resistance.
-On 7 December 1949, Chiang proclaimed Taipei, Taiwan, the temporary capital of the Republic of China.
+On 7 December 1949, Chiang proclaimed Taipei the temporary capital of the Republic of China.

 During the Chinese Civil War both the Nationalists and Communists carried out mass atrocities, with millions of non-combatants killed by both sides.
 Benjamin Valentino has estimated atrocities in the civil war resulted in the death of between 1.8 million and 3.5 million people between 1927 and 1949, including deaths from forced conscription and massacres.